Dittisham | South Devon Village Guide

 Dance, sing and soak up the festival vibes.
 Enjoy cocktails, a fun fair, and a host of local talent for what promises to be one of the best festivals in Plymouth.
 To view the line-up and to book your tickets visit The Weekender Festival website.

-If you and your kids love the sound and colour of fireworks, do miss out on this spectacular fireworks display.
+If you and your kids love the sound and colour of fireworks, do not miss out on this spectacular fireworks display.
 The beloved British Firework Championships see six top pyrotechnic companies showcase their best work in the skies above Plymouth Sound.

 Each company puts on an extra special, ten-minute display to see who will be crowned champion.
 The theme changes every year, so be prepared to be awestruck and enjoy a lovely evening out in Plymouth.
 Our team highly recommends watching the fireworks with a view over the water, so you can watch the illuminations reflect on the harbour.

-For additional information including timings and entertainment, please visit the Visit Plymouth website
+For additional information including timings and entertainment, please visit the Visit Plymouth website.

 Seafood lovers are in for a treat!
 This free festival takes place on The Barbican and Sutton Harbour, hosting a vibrant celebration of amazing, sustainably caught, fresh fish and seafood from the waters around Plymouth.